Thursday, April 18, 2019

 "Saying with a loud voice, “Worthy is the Lamb who was slain, to receive power and wealth and wisdom and might and honor and glory and blessing!”
 (Revelation 5:12, emphasis added)

 The Apostle John's message is perfectly consistent with the author of Hebrews.
-How it is even possible to re-present a once-for-all sacrifice?
-Jesus Christ completely paid our debt of sin at the Cross.
+Jesus took care of the issue of sin and its punishment roughly two thousand years.
 His work has already been accomplished in full.

 "[Responding to Hebrews 9:12] Well, He did.
 How does this contradict the Mass.
 It is because He did that we can celebrate the Mass."

 Jesus died once for all.
-His one sacrifice is complete and perfect.
-It will never be repeated or ongoing.
+His one sacrifice is complete and perfect, never again being repeated or made ongoing.
 It is not like the Old Covenant sacrifices, which were repeatedly offered because they could never actually atone for sin.

 "[Responding to Hebrews 9:26-28] This also does not speak against the Mass, but confirms it."